-- Improving the Long and Central Wharves area, including the plaza in front of the Aquarium and the Frog Pond Association Park, their relationship to Central Wharf Park and the Greenway, and managing the bus/trolley parking and vendors. - Creating landmarks and other visual clues or design elements, especially along key cross-paths to the harbor. - Defining a unified wayfinding system for the various paths, transportation options (including water transit), and destinations.
+- Improving the Long Wharf and Central Wharf area, including the plaza in front of the Aquarium, and the area's relationship to Central Wharf Park and the Greenway, and mitigating congestion associated with garage access, bus/trolley staging and vendors. - Creating landmarks and other visual clues or design elements, especially along key cross-paths to the harbor. - Defining a unified wayfinding system for the various paths, transportation options (including water transit), and destinations.
 Activation and Programming: Increased year-round ground-level and streetscape activation that reinforces the diverse uses in the study area.